Malaysia's Sime Darby offers $1.74 billion to buy New Britain Palm oil

-KUALA LUMPUR Sime Darby Bhd (SIME.KL), the world's top oil palm planter by land size, has offered to buy New Britain Palm Oil Ltd NBPO.L for about $1.74 billion as the Malaysian firm looks to add high yielding plantations that can immediately boost its earnings.
+KUALA LUMPUR Sime Darby Bhd (SIME.KL), the world's top oil palm planter by land size, has offered to buy New Britain Palm Oil Ltd NBPO.L for about $1.74 billion (1.07 billion pounds) as the Malaysian firm looks to add high yielding plantations that can immediately boost its earnings.

 The proposed acquisition, which was pitched at an 85 percent premium to New Britain Palm Oil Ltd's (NBPOL) last closing share price, comes after Sime Darby posted a 9 percent drop in net profit in the year to June as weak palm output hurt sales.